-Level 2 (College Dean): If the student would like to appeal the determination made by the Department Chair, they may file an appeal with the College Dean for secondary review within 10 business days of receiving the Department Chair's decision.
+Level 2 (College Dean): If the student would like to appeal against the determination made by the Department Chair, they may file an appeal with the College Dean for secondary review within 10 business days of receiving the Department Chair's decision.
 The College Dean has 10 business days to consider the appeal and provide a formal response to the student.

-Level 3 (Vice President for Academic Affairs): If the student would like to appeal the determination made by the College Dean, they may file an appeal with the Vice President for Academic Affairs for review within 10 business days of receiving the College Dean's decision.
-The Vice President for Academic Affairs has 10 business days to consider the appeal and provide a formal response to the student.
-The decision of the Vice President for Academic Affairs is final.
+Level 3 (Provost and Acting President): If the student would like to appeal the determination made by the College Dean, they may file an appeal with the Interim President & Provost for review within 10 business days of receiving the College Dean's decision.
+The Interim President & Provost has 10 business days to consider the appeal and provide a formal response to the student.
+The decision of the Interim President & Provost is final.